Temporal Interval Cliques and Independent Sets: Preliminaries

-\subparagraph{Interval graphs.} An undirected graph is an \emph{interval} graph if there exists a mapping from its vertices to intervals on the real line so that two vertices are adjacent if and only if their intervals intersect \cite{gilmore1964characterization}.
-Such representation is called an \emph{intersection model} or an \emph{interval representation}.
-Formally, given a graph $G=(V,E)$, an \emph{interval representation} is a mapping $\rho:V\rightarrow I\subseteq\RR $ of each vertex $v\in V$ to an interval~$\rho(v)$ such that $E=\{ \{v,u\} \mid v,u \in V \wedge \rho(v) \cap \rho(u) \neq \varnothing \}$.
-We denote by $\text{right}_{\rho}(u)$ and by $\text{left}_{\rho}(u)$ the real value of the right and left endpoints of $v$'s associated interval on the interval representation $\rho$, the subscript $\rho$ will be omitted if it is clear from the context to which representation we refer.
-We denote by $\rho(G)$ the entire representation of $G$.
+An undirected graph is an \emph{interval} graph if there exists a mapping from its vertices to intervals on the real line so that two vertices are adjacent if and only if their intervals intersect \cite{gilmore1964characterization}.
+Such a representation is called an \emph{intersection model} or an \emph{interval representation}.
+Formally, given an interval graph $G=(V,E)$, an \emph{interval representation} for $G$ is a mapping of each vertex $v\in V$ to an interval~$\rho(v) \subset \RR$ such that~${E=\{ \{v,u\} \subseteq V \mid \rho(v) \cap \rho(u) \neq \varnothing \}}$.
+We denote by $\text{right}_{\rho}(u)$ and by $\text{left}_{\rho}(u)$ the real value of the right and left endpoints of $v$'s associated interval on the interval representation $\rho$; the subscript $\rho$ will be omitted if it is clear from the context to which representation we refer.
+We let~$\rho(G)$ denote the entire representation of $G$.
+If the length of all intervals in~$\rho(G)$ are equal, then $\rho(G)$ is a \emph{unit interval representation}, and $G$ is an \emph{unit interval graph}~\cite{roberts1969indifference}.

-\subparagraph{Unit interval graphs.} An interval graph is a \emph{unit interval graph} if it has an interval representation in which all intervals have exactly the same length.
-It is exactly the class of interval graphs which have a proper interval representation, a representation in which no interval is properly contained within another \cite{roberts1969indifference}.